 Types of Activated Carbon Filters

-- Counter-top – cylinder type unit that serves as standalone unit.
+- Counter-top – cylinder type unit that serves as a standalone unit.
 Placement is situated at the sink or basin level, or anywhere else where water requires filtering.

 Type of Carbon Utilized in Carbon Filters